-We show that if a sequence $X_i$ of almost homogeneous spaces converges in the pointed Gromov--Hausdorff sense to a space $X$, then $X$ is a nilpotent locally compact group equipped with an invariant geodesic metric.
+We show that if a sequence $(X_n,p_n)$ of pointed almost homogeneous spaces converges in the pointed Gromov--Hausdorff sense to a space $(X,p)$, then $X$ is a nilpotent locally compact group equipped with an invariant geodesic metric.

-Under the above hypotheses, we show that if $X$ is semi-locally-simply-connected, then it is a nilpotent Lie group equipped with an invariant Finsler or sub-Finsler metric, and for large enough $i$, there are subgroups $\Lambda_i \leq \pi_1(X_i) $ with surjective morphisms $\Lambda_i\to \pi_1(X)$.
+Under the above hypotheses, we show that if $X$ is semi-locally-simply-connected, then it is a nilpotent Lie group equipped with an invariant sub-Finsler metric, and for $n$ large enough, $\pi_1(X) $ is a subgroup of a quotient of $ \pi_1(X_n) $.